Woldbye/unibook-e/README.md

 ## Client

-The client is the front-end side of the application written in reactjs.
+The client is the front-end side of the application written in reactjs with the Chakra-UI framework.
 It's hosted on port 3000

 ## How to run